 - Standards for Reponses to Comments.
 Master Response 1 explains that the Draft EIR is not meant to address project merits and that the City is not required to respond to comments that express an opinion about the project merits and do not relate to environmental issues covered in the Draft EIR.
 Additionally, where there are no facts available to substantiate a commenter's assertion that the physical environment could ultimately be significantly impacted as a result of the project, the City is not required to analyze that effect, nor to mitigate for that effect.
 Under CEQA, lead agencies need only respond to significant environmental issues, and do not need to provide all information requested by reviewers, so long as a good-faith effort at full disclosure is made in the EIR. - Roadway Classifications.
 Master Response 2 addresses concerns raised by several commenters regarding roadway classifications, specifically regarding Figure 4.15-1, Proposed Street Classification, in Chapter 4.15, Transportation, of the Draft EIR, which includes a figure depicting current Caltrans classifications of 5th Avenue and 9th Avenue as arterials.
 Master Response 2 notes that Figure 4.15-1 has been retitled as Existing Street Classification and the categories shown have been expanded to include minor arterials.
 5th Avenue and 9th Avenue are now shown as minor arterials. - Lower Growth Alternative.
 Master Response 3 responds to comments that requested that the EIR include lower growth alternatives (apart from the No Project Alternative).
-As described in Master Response 3, lower growth alternatives were considered by the City as part of the Alternatives Analysis phase (2021-2022), but were rejected as infeasible because they would not meet the project objectives and would not reduce the project's significant impacts.
+As described in this Master Response, lower growth alternatives were considered by the City as part of the Alternatives Analysis phase of the General Plan Update process in 2021-2022.
+Once the preferred scenario was selected by the City Council in 2022, it became part of the project objectives.
+In addition, a lower growth alternative would not reduce any of the project's significant impacts.

-Revisions to the Draft EIR in Chapter 3 of the Final EIR include the addition of discussions regarding the status of the Baywood and Yoshiko Yamanouchi House historic designation requests with the State Office of Historic Preservation; California Geological Survey Earthquake Required Zones of Investigation; and consistency with Measure Y. Revisions also included updates to the references of the General Plan 2040 goals, policies, and actions, as well as changes to figures included in the Draft EIR (specifically Figure 4.9-2, Potential Flood Hazards, Figure 4.15-1, Existing Street Classification, and Figure 4.18-5, Potential Evacuation Routes).
+Revisions to the Draft EIR in Chapter 3 of the Final EIR include additional discussion addressing several topics.
+This includes the status of applications regarding a potential Baywood District, and the Yoshiko Yamanouchi House historic designation, with the State Office of Historic Preservation.
+Other topics include California Geological Survey Earthquake Required Zones of Investigation, and consistency with Measure Y. Further revisions include updates to the references of the General Plan 2040 goals, policies, and actions, as well as changes to figures included in the Draft EIR (specifically

+Figure 4.9-2, Potential Flood Hazards, Figure 4.15-1, Existing Street Classification, and Figure 4.18-5, Potential Evacuation Routes).
 Pursuant to CEQA Guidelines Section 15088.5, "significant new information" requiring recirculation can include: a new significant environmental impact that would result from the project or from new mitigation measure proposed to be implemented; substantial increase of the severity of an environmental impact that would result unless mitigation measures are adopted that reduce the impact to a level of insignificance; a feasible project alternative or mitigation measure considerably different from others previously analyzed that would clearly lessen the environmental impacts of the project, but the project's proponents decline to adopt it; or the Draft EIR was so fundamentally and basically inadequate and conclusory in nature that meaningful public review and comment were precluded.
-Because the revisions to the Draft EIR listed in the Final EIR do not constitute "significant new information," recirculation is not required.
+Because the revisions to the Draft EIR listed in the Final EIR do not constitute "significant new information," recirculation is not legally required.